progress-games/blog/devlog.md

 - Doing anything should be satisfying
 - Players should want to keep playing
 - Players should always have something to do
+- A game that looks bad won't be played

+Yeah so.
+Learned a lot.
+Pretty cool.
+Thanks for reading/skimming!
+[Play bugTDX here!](https://store.steampowered.com/app/2336160/bugTDX/)